Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Your doctor will use the results of your review to create a medication management plan with you.
 You will need a referral from a doctor to have a Home Medicines Review.
 This service is free of charge.

-How do I organise my medicines?
+How can I organise my medicines?

 You can try using a weekly dosing aid.
 This is a container that you can fill with your tablets each week.